ubench/jwks-demo/README.md

 This way, even in the event that your private key is compromised, the damage is limited to the period between the last rotation and the moment the key was compromised.

-By serving the public part of the key using a jwks server, you never have to notify UBench that you changed your private key.
+By serving the public part of the key using a jwks server, **you never have to notify UBench that you changed your private key**.
 Whenever you decide to rotate your private key, you can update the public key on your server.
 UBench will automatically use the new key to verify the signature of the JWT token.